-National-level jet fuel CO2 emissions from commercial aircraft came directly from FAA emissions data, CO2 emissions from military use were based on fuel use data times the national Inventory CO2 emissions factor.
-National-level CH4 and N2O emissions were based on fuel use data times an emissions factor, CH4 emissions were assumed to be 0 from jet fuel use.
+National-level jet fuel CO2 emissions from commercial aircraft came directly from FAA emissions data.
+CO2 emissions from military use were based on fuel use data multiplied by the national Inventory CO2 emissions factor.
+National-level CH4 and N2O emissions were based on fuel use data multiplied by an emissions factor, and CH4 emissions from jet fuel use were assumed to be zero.
 N2O emissions were split between commercial and military based on the percentage of total CO2 emissions.

-Jet fuel emissions from bunker fuels were allocated to states based on jet fuel use sales data from SEDS.
+Jet fuel emissions from bunker fuels were allocated to states based on jet fuel use sales data from SEDS (EIA 2023).